In the case that your translation process requires multiple revision cycles, you may want to use our chained tasks along with automatic key tagging.

 Next, create a chained review task and set the previous task as its Parent:

-You may also wish to use the Tag keys as the task is completed checkbox.
-This way once all the items in the task are done and the task is closed, that tag will be applied to all the keys from the task scope.
-By filtering by such a tag, you will be able to select the keys which underwent a particular review task, i.e. cycle.
+This way once all the items in the task are completed and the task is closed, that tag will be applied to all the keys from the task scope.
+Then you will be able filter only the keys which underwent a particular review task by the corresponding tag.

 You can create as many review tasks as your workflow requires, chaining them one to another and optionally adding the required tags to each review step.